vermont42/racecondition.software/_posts/2018-11-23-unit-testing.md

 <!--excerpt-->

+{% include image.html
+    file="dependencyInjection/dancers.jpg"
+    alt="Flamenco Dancers"
+    caption="Flamenco Dancers by Max Pixel, Licensed Under CC0" source_link=null
+    half_width=false
+%}

 I am in the process of adding unit tests to my Spanish-verb-conjugation [app](https://github.com/vermont42/Conjugar), [Conjugar](https://itunes.apple.com/us/app/conjugar/id1236500467).
 My primary motivation is to ensure that future code changes do not break existing functionality.
 As Jon Reid [observed](https://qualitycoding.org), "[a] robust suite of unit tests acts as a safety harness, giving you [courage](https://www.theverge.com/2016/9/7/12838024/apple-iphone-7-plus-headphone-jack-removal-courage) to make bold changes."
+A secondary benefit of unit testing is that the act of writing unit tests smokes out bugs by ensuring that functionality is fully [exercised](https://english.stackexchange.com/questions/111583/exercise-but-not-exercize).
+For example, when I was writing unit tests for this blog post, I discovered that quizzes were not quizzing conjugations for one of the Spanish pronouns.

 With the goal of making my app testable, I audited every type for code that currently makes unit testing difficult or impossible.
 (By "type", I mean `class`, `struct`, or `enum`.)
 For each type, I recorded answers to the following questions: